elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 - Steady State Replacement: replaces the worst-performing individuals in the population with the newly created offspring.
 This approach ensures that the best individuals are retained while allowing for the introduction of new genetic material;

 - Elitism Replacement: keeps few of the best individuals from the current population and replaces the rest with offspring.

-== Parameters
-Below is a list of the parameters that can be tuned in the Genetic Algorithm implementation, along with their default values and descriptions.

-#let params = (
-  population_size: (default: 100, description: "The number of chromosomes in the population."),
-  mutation_rate: (default: 0.01, description: "The probability of mutating a chromosome."),
-  parents_replacement_rate: (default: 0.8, description: "The proportion of parents that are replaced in the next generation."),
-  selection_n_parents: (default: 300, description: "The number of parents selected for crossover in each generation."),
-  selection_tournament_size: (default: 5, description: "The size of the tournament for the n-Tournament Selection method."),
-  time_limit_seconds: (default: 60, description: "The maximum time allowed for the algorithm to run, in seconds."),
-  max_non_improving_generations: (default: 100, description: "The maximum number of generations without improvement before stopping the algorithm."),
-  convex_hull_random_init_ratio: (default: $(0.1, 0.9)$, description: "The ratio of convex hull initialization to random initialization in the population initialization phase.
-The first value is the proportion of chromosomes initialized using the convex hull method, while the second value is the proportion initialized randomly."), )

-#table(
-  columns: 3,
-  table.header("Parameter", "Default", "Description"),
-  ..params.pairs().map(((param_name, ((default, description)))) =>
-    (raw(param_name), [#default], [#description])
-  ).flatten(),
-)

 === Parameter tuning
 To ease the parameter tuning process, a `GridSearch` class heavily inspired by the one from Python's `scikit-learn` library has been implemented #footnote[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html].
 Given a problem instance, it allows a systematic search over a specified set of parameter, evaluating the performance of the algorithm for each combination.
 The performance is measured using a fitness function, which, in this case, is the total distance of the tour represented by the chromosome.